Academics

 Graduate Programs

-The Department of Geography offers two programs for students seeking a master's degree -- a Masters of Science in geography and an Accelerated Masters of Science -- plus a program to earn a Ph.D. in geospatial and environmental analysis, and a chance to earn a Graduate Certificate in geospatial science.
+The Department of Geography offers two programs for students seeking a master's degree: a Master of Science in geography and an accelerated Master of Science.
+Students can also earn a Ph.D. in geospatial and environmental analysis or a graduate certificate in geospatial science.

 -